40net-cloud/fortinet-oci-solutions/FortiADC/Standalone/terraform/README.md

 The stack always creates:

 - One FortiADC compute instance
-- One secondary VNIC for `port2`
 - A frontend network security group
-- A backend network security group
 - A FortiADC Marketplace agreement and, by default, a subscription

 With **Create New VCN and Subnets**, it also creates:

 - One VCN
-- One public frontend subnet for `port1`
+- One subnet for `port1`
-- One private backend subnet for `port2`
 - One internet gateway
-- Separate frontend and backend route tables
+- One route table

 With **Use Existing VCN and Subnets**, it uses the supplied VCN and subnet OCIDs and does not change their route tables or security lists.